Family Handbook

 At CPE1, Selena (K-1), Andrea (2-3), and Eunice (4-5) are special education teachers who support students in their general classrooms.
 This in-class teacher support is called integrated collaborative teaching (ICT).
 ICT has two teachers – one with a special education license – who work with all students in the class.
 All children benefit from the close support of two teachers planning together, working with smaller groups, and providing more one-on-one support.

-We have specialists who provide social work (Tina), speech (Laurie), occupational therapy, and physical therapy (Dan).
-Our school psychologist organizes evaluations to determine if children qualify for special services.
+We have specialists who provide guidance (Tina), speech (Laurie), occupational therapy (Judy), and physical therapy (Dan).
+Our school psychologist, Helena, organizes evaluations to determine if children qualify for special services.

 Work Time